Indigo Blue Hand-Dyed Shibori and African Mud Cloth Combination

 SPOT CLEANING ONLY RECOMMENDED--

-Introducing one of our newest collections, VIVAAN.
-Vivaan means "full of life" and this breathtaking diamond indigo shibori and white mudcloth combination is certainly full of life.
+Introducing one of our newest collections, JIYA.
+JIYA means "sweetheart" and this breathtaking striped ombre indigo shibori and white mudcloth combination is soft, subtle and makes just the right statement.
 She is gorgeous in person and perfect for the person who wants to ease into a shibori pattern with just the right amount of contrast against the plain white mudcloth.

 Shibori An Ancient Japanese Dye Technique.
 Shibori is known to be one of the oldest Indigo dying techniques in Japan, most popular in the early Edo period when lower class people where forbidden from wearing silk. ...
 There are six major known Shibori techniques; Kanoko, Miura, Kumo, Nui, Arashi and Itajime.